 Lose your phone and you aren’t just out of pocket, but you’ve lost photos, apps and contacts, Apple and Google let you back up your device, if it’s replaced you can log in and get your information back.

-Android: Start by activating Android Backup Service which backs up data connected to your Google account.
-Go to Settings look for Backup & reset and tap Back up my data.
+Android: Go to Settings look for Backup & reset and tap Back up my data.
 Tap Automatic restore to back up app settings.

 To back up your pictures, launch the Photos app.
-Tap the menu – Settings and flick the toggle next to Backup & sync.
+Tap the menu – Settings and flick the toggle next to Backup & sync, On.

 Read more in our feature: Don’t lose your stuff: How to back up your Android smartphone and tablet.